 - Support for many popular weather stations;

-- Uploads to weather sites including WeatherUnderground, PWSweather.com, CWOP, WOW, and AWEKAS;
+- Uploads to popular weather sites including WeatherUnderground, PWSweather.com, CWOP, WOW, and AWEKAS and others;

 - Uploads to your website using FTP or rsync;